 The UN Summer Academy combines plenary sessions with interactive opportunities for knowledge exchange and experience sharing, leveraging the perspectives of diverse stakeholders.
 Through a Share Fair and an excursion, the programme provides participants with networking opportunities.

-The programme for the UN Summer Academy 2017 is under development.
-The 2016 edition covered:
+The topic for the UN Summer Academy 2017 is Localizing the 2030 Agenda.

 UN staff, government representatives, civil society representatives, academics, business representatives, as well as a select number of Master and post-graduate students.